 Chuy's is a growing, full-service restaurant concept offering a distinct menu of authentic, freshly-prepared Mexican and Tex-Mex inspired food.
 We were founded in Austin, Texas in 1982.
-As of December 26, 2021, we operated 96 restaurants across 17 states, with an average annual unit volume of \$4.2 million for our 92 comparable restaurants.
+As of December 25, 2022, we operated 98 restaurants across 17 states, with an average annual unit volume of \$4.4 million for our 93 comparable restaurants.
 Our restaurants have common décor, but we believe each location is unique in format, offering an "unchained" look and feel, as expressed by our motto "If you've seen one Chuy's, you've seen one Chuy's!"
 We believe our restaurants have an upbeat, funky, eclectic, somewhat irreverent atmosphere while still maintaining a family-friendly environment.
 We are committed to providing value to our customers through offering generous portions of made-from-scratch, flavorful Mexican and Tex-Mex inspired dishes.
 We believe our employees are the cornerstone of our culture and set the tone for a fun, family-friendly atmosphere with attentive service.
 We believe the Chuy's culture is one of our most valuable assets, and we are committed to preserving and continually investing in our culture and our customers' restaurant experience.

 Our core menu was established using recipes from family and friends of our founders, and has remained relatively unchanged over the years.
-We offer the same menu for both lunch and dinner, which includes enchiladas, fajitas, tacos, burritos, combination platters, soups and salads complemented by a variety of appetizers and desserts.
+We offer the same menu for both lunch and dinner, which includes enchiladas, fajitas, tacos, burritos, combination platters and salads complemented by a variety of appetizers and desserts.
 Each of our restaurants also offers a variety of homemade sauces, including our signature Hatch Green Chile, Boom-Boom and Creamy Jalapeño sauces, all of which we make from scratch daily in each restaurant.
 These sauces are a key element of our offering and provide our customers with an added ability to customize their orders.
 During the COVID-19 pandemic the Company offered a limited menu featuring a number of long-time favorites and introduced convenient family meal and beverage kits.
-At the beginning of fiscal year 2022 we added several popular items back to our menu, including fan favorites Baja Shrimp Tacos, Tex-Mex Enchilada, the Elvis Presley Memorial Combo and the Comida Deluxe combination platter.
-We also introduced a new dessert, Chuy Chuy Churro Bites, continuing to focus on providing unique food offerings.
-Our menu offers considerable value to our customers with an average check of \$17.30 as of December 26, 2021, which we believe is on the lower end of our casual dining peer group.
+At the beginning of fiscal year 2022, we added several popular items back to our now full menu, including fan favorites like the Baja Shrimp Tacos and the Comida Deluxe combination platter.
+We also launched our first Chuy's Knock Out ("CKO") limited-time food offering during the fourth quarter of 2022.
+The CKO showcased three new menu items, including the Macho Burrito and Pork Boom-Boom Enchiladas, made with our savory roasted pork.
+CKO food offerings will continue to run for six weeks once every quarter.
+Our menu offers considerable value to our customers with an average check of \$18.14 as of December 25, 2022, which we believe is on the lower end of our casual dining peer group.
 We also offer a full-service bar in all of our restaurants providing our customers a wide variety of beverage offerings, featuring a selection of specialty cocktails including our signature on-the-rocks margaritas made with fresh, hand-squeezed lime juice and the King's Punch, a made-to-order, hand-shaken rum cocktail served in our signature shaker.
 The bar represents an important aspect of our concept, where customers frequently gather prior to being seated.
-For the twelve months ended December 26, 2021, alcoholic beverages constituted approximately 16% of our total restaurant sales.
+For the twelve months ended December 25, 2022, alcoholic beverages constituted approximately 15% of our total restaurant sales.